awsdocs/aws-cost-management-user-guide/doc_source/manage-account-payment.md

 Note the following about enabling and disabling Regions:

 **You can use IAM permissions to control access to Regions**
 IAM added three new permissions, which let you control which users can enable, disable, and list Regions\.
-For more information, see [Billing actions](billing-permissions-ref.md#user-permissions)\.
+For more information, see [Billing and Cost Management actions policies](billing-permissions-ref.md#user-permissions)\.

 **Enabling a Region is free**
 There is no charge to enable a Region\.
 You're only charged for resources that you create in the new Region\.